Bandipur Rural Municipality: Primary schools

-Social Organizations
+Social organizations

 Bandipur hosts number of social organizations like social youth forum, public library, child club.
 Padma library is one of the oldest libraries in Nepal, established in Rana regime itself.
 Many social organizations have arisen and faded, Tindhara Youth Cultural Group (TYC-Group) is the only active youth club (social youth forum) established in 1998.
 Initially it was a loose forum and was registered under District Administrative Office in 2003.
-Founder president of TYC-Group is Mr. Firoz Kumar Shrestha succeeded by Mr. Tara Bhattarai, Mr. Ravi Shrestha, Mr. Suman Sun Shrestha, Mr. Purendra Shrestha and current president is Mr. Rajan Bhattarai.

 Hoste Haise Child Development Society is another social organization working in child development and children right sector.
 Other social organizations to be named are Bhanu School Operation Committee, Bandipur Hospital Development Committee, Raniban Social Committee, Tindhara Development Committee.

 Eco-Cultural Project

 Bandipur Eco Cultural Tourism Project (BECT-Project) is the project that lift the face of Bandipur as one of the major tourist destinations of Nepal.
 BECT-Project had assistance of EuropeAid.
 This project was a part of a European Commission/Asia Urbs-funded partnership project with the two European partner cities: Municipality of Hydra, Greece Hydra (island) and Commune d Riomaggiore, Italy Riomaggiore.
 Its objectives were to develop and promote Bandipur as a unique tourist destination: enhance, upgrade and conserve the built and natural environment of Bandipur; and support local enterprises to revitalize economic activities, ultimately extending the length of tourists stay in Bandipur.